GetLocalPlayer/Vagrants/README.md

-## Custom Hero map pattern

 ![Logo](Logo.jpg)

+I can't work on efficiently since Reforged release.
+Currently the map is just a collection of items and abilities for a "Custom Hero"-type map.

 ## In-game Commands

 #### Statistic Board

-A multiboard with information about damage done and kills.
+A multiboard that contains information about players' damage done and kills

 Command | Short | Purpose
 --- | --- | ---
--ResetStatistic | -rs | Set the statistic board's values to zero -ShowTotalStatistic | -sts | Shows statistic for the whole game
+-ResetStatistic | -rs | sets the statistic board's values to zero -ShowTotalStatistic | -sts | shows statistic for the whole game

 ### Test Commands

-Commands that can be used in singleplayer mode to test the map.
+The commands below can be used in singleplayer mode to test the map.
 Non-case sensitive.

 #### Base Restoration

 Command | Short | Purpose
 --- | --- | ---
--DisableBaseRestoration | -dbr | Disables health and mana restoration at the base -EnableBaseRestoration | -ebr | Enables health and mana restoration at the base
+-DisableBaseRestoration | -dbr | disables health and mana restoration at the base -EnableBaseRestoration | -ebr | enables health and mana restoration at the base

 #### Test Ghoul